Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Klippers Organic Acres — Café & Row Fourteen Restaurant – 625 MacKenzie Road, Cawston

-Row Fourteen is the restaurant heart of Klippers — a farm-forward dining experience built around organic produce grown on site and sourced from neighbouring Cawston farms.
-The café is perfect for a casual stop; the restaurant is worthy of a dedicated evening.
-Add a cidery tasting to your visit.
-Also, visit the Marketplace & Cafe next door for fresh produce.
+Row Fourteen is the restaurant heart of Klippers — a farm-forward dining experience built around organic produce grown on site and from neighbouring Cawston farms.
+The Marketplace & Cafe next door is perfect for a casual stop, fresh produce and local crafts; the restaurant is worthy of a dedicated evening, and it’s also the location of Untangled Cider.

 Crowsnest Vineyards – 2035 Surprise Rd, Cawston – 2035 Surprise Rd, Cawston